Helping You Adjust Your Immigration Status

 - Parents of citizens who are 21 or older

-If the applicant immigrant is not in the United States, they may still obtain a Green Card to become a legal permanent resident through consular processing.
+If the applicant immigrant is not in the United States, they may still obtain a green card to become a legal permanent resident through consular processing.
 When this occurs, an immediate relative will have to file a Petition for Alien Relative (Form I-130) with USCIS.
-The petition will be transferred to the National Visa Center and the applicant immigrant will have their interview at a United States Embassy or Consulate in the country in which they reside.
+The petition will be transferred to the National Visa Center, and the applicant immigrant will have their interview at a United States embassy or consulate in the country in which they reside.

-Immigrants who adjust their status to permanent residents may later become eligible for naturalization.
+Immigrants who adjust their status to permanent resident may later become eligible for naturalization.
 Naturalization is the process by which legal permanent residents become United States citizens.
 In order to become a naturalized citizen of the United States, immigrants will need to apply after being a legal permanent resident for a specific period of time, most typically a period of five years from the date of becoming a legal permanent resident.
-Eligible applicants will be required to interview with an immigration officer and the interview will consist of an English reading and writing portion as well as a US civics examination.
+Eligible applicants will be required to interview with an immigration officer, and the interview will consist of an English reading and writing portion as well as a U.S. civics examination.
 Certain applicants may be eligible for exemptions of certain or all parts of the examination based on special needs or other factors.

-An immigrant-applicant that passes the citizenship examination and is approved for citizenship will be required to attend an oath ceremony at which they will take the Oath of Allegiance to the United States, thereby renouncing all previous citizenship and becoming a U.S. Citizen.
+An immigrant applicant that passes the citizenship examination and is approved for citizenship will be required to attend an oath ceremony at which they will take the Oath of Allegiance to the United States, thereby renouncing all previous citizenship and becoming a U.S. citizen.
 It is important to note that a legal permanent resident is not required to naturalize and may remain a permanent resident indefinitely.